spakai/threadpool_future/README.md

 I am presenting a short demo on Java Future and Executor at work, so this would be a nice way of showing a C++ ExecutorService implementation

 # Code design
 The change is at adding tasks, in the classic threadpool , it uses callback to update the result of the async process, here it would be returning a future.
+The issue seems to be that std::packaged_task is not copyable but moveable only but std::function is expecting something that is copyable.

 to do that , I had to understand the following C++ 11 syntax/concepts